scott4dev/hello-consul/README.md

 ## consul service
 This service acts as service discovery

-To run the consul service use the command
+To run this service use the command
 ```
 npm run start:consul
 ```